FAQs

 What if my student/child has a special dietary need?

 The SWO kitchen serves three hot meals a day, with additional food options, including a salad bar, offered alongside the food served in the main meal line.
 Download the Snowbird app to preview a menu for the event you are attending.
-If there is a specific dietary need, please contact Emma Lindsley at elindsley@swoutfitters.com.
+If there is a specific dietary need, please contact Andy Miller at andymiller@swoutfitters.com.
 Please keep in mind that the large number of attendees may limit accommodation possibilities.

 Do we need to bring any extra money?

 Most Snowbird events are all-inclusive.
-Extra cost can be incurred if you wish to purchase additional rounds for shooting recs (paintball and gun range), raft on the Ocoee River (summer camp only), or if you wish to purchase items from the Snack Shack including food and SWO merchandise.
+Extra cost can be incurred if you wish to purchase additional rounds for shooting recs (paintball and gun range), raft on the Ocoee River (summer camp only), or if you wish to purchase items from the Snack Shack, including food and SWO merchandise.

 How much money should I send with my camper for the Snack Shack?